-- Apply and locate sensors for monitoring sleep disorders - Determine optimal treatment settings from treatment sleep study parameters - Determine the requirement for further evaluation in the event of an indeterminate limited channel sleep study - Explain dopaminergic augmentation, and outline strategies for prevention, monitoring, and management - Explain sensors, filters, gain, sampling times (frequencies), and linearity of the equipment used in the sleep laboratory to technical and other staff
+- Apply and locate sensors for monitoring sleep disorders - Determine optimal treatment settings from treatment sleep study parameters - Determine the requirement for further evaluation in the event of an indeterminate limited channel sleep study - Explain dopaminergic augmentation, and outline strategies for prevention, monitoring, and management - Explain sensors, filters, gain, sampling times (frequencies), and linearity of the equipment used in the sleep laboratory to technical and other staff will know the scientific foundation of each investigation and procedure, including relevant anatomy and physiology.
+They will be able to interpret the reported results of each investigation or procedure.
+Advanced Trainees will know how to explain the investigation or procedure to patients, families, and carers, and be able to explain procedural risk and obtain informed consent where applicable.

-- Explain the role of video PSG and home video for diagnosis to - Generate reports for diagnostic and treatment sleep studies - Interpret results and formulate a management plan - Monitor for efficacy and side effects from RLS / PLMD pharmacotherapy - Prescribe and supervise drug management of RLS / PLMD, including in complex patients who may require second line or combination therapy - Recognise the limitations and clinical applicability of various types of limited channel sleep studies, including: - cardiorespiratory sleep studies, - limited channel PSG studies - overnight oximetry - Recognise when referral to another specialist is indicated - Understand the role of non-pharmacological therapy for RLS / PLMD - Understand treatment options for RLS / PLMD - Weigh and synthesise history and examination information to produce provisional and differential diagnoses, and formulate and undertake management plans
+- Explain the role of video PSG and home video for diagnosis to patients - Generate reports for diagnostic and treatment sleep studies - Interpret results and formulate a management plan - Monitor for efficacy and side effects from RLS / PLMD pharmacotherapy - Prescribe and supervise drug management of RLS / PLMD, including in complex patients who may require second line or combination therapy - Recognise the limitations and clinical applicability of various types of limited channel sleep studies, including: - " cardiorespiratory sleep studies, - " limited channel PSG studies - " overnight oximetry - Recognise when referral to another specialist is indicated - Understand the role of non-pharmacological therapy for RLS / PLMD - Understand treatment options for RLS / PLMD - Weigh and synthesise history and examination information to produce provisional and differential diagnoses, and formulate and undertake management plans